Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 splashing the pot—throwing chips into the pot in such a way that the dealer is unable to count them.
 Splashing the pot is forbidden in cardroom play.

-spread-limit Hold’em—a variation where bets and raises are not in fixed increments but can be any amount up to the specified limit.
+spread-limit Hold’em—a variation in which bets and raises are not in fixed increments, but can be any amount up to the specified limit.

 string bet—placing a bet, then reaching for more chips in order to raise.
 String bets are forbidden in cardroom play.